adamszabunio/march_data_science_madness/crazy_game_of_poker/README.md

 - [utils7card.py](utils7card.py).
 Since hold-em and seven-card stud both create their best 5-card hand from 7 cards, utils7card is a modular approach for reusability.

+- [7card_poker_tests](7card_poker_tests).
+Continuing probability with poker.
+Probability Distributions of possible handranks and winning hands for the three poker games above.

 ![](../images/a_friend_in_need.jpg?raw=true)
 - http://www.raandrade.com/dogs-playing-poker/